2024 Best Clinical Psychology Schools in Pennsylvania

 Clinical Psychology is of the hottest degree programs in the United States, coming in as the #139 most popular major in the country.
 This means there are lots of options to choose from when you decide to get your degree.

 In 2024, College Factual analyzed 7 schools in order to identify the top ones for its Best Clinical Psychology Schools in Pennsylvania ranking.
-Combined, these schools handed out 267 degrees in clinical psychology to qualified students.
+When you put them all together, these colleges and universities awarded 287 degrees in clinical psychology during the 2021-2022 academic year.

 The clinical psychology program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Clinical Psychology rankings.
 In order to come up with a best overall ranking for clinical psychology schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.